TomasS666/browser-technologies-1920/README.md

 ### Usable
 #### Definition in this context
-(To enhance the core with a layer of usability.
-Give information at the right time, have a layout to organize that information better)
+To enhance the core with a layer of usability.
+Give information at the right time, have a layout to organize that information better is what I understand when we talk about the usability in this context.
+I got confused sometimes whether something is belongs more to the useable layer or the pleasurable layer.
+Because something pleasurable can be useful, and something useful can also be pleasurable.
+So yes, they go along and sometimes they're a little mixed up or complimenting each other.
+As for the functional layer, I get a more distinct feeling.
+It's something that has to work.
+It's more black and white.
+And everything build on top of that foundation is connected to each other and has more of a grayscale.
+There's more nuance.

 #### My proces
-Multistep, because progre
+I wanted to split up the form into multiple steps.
+To spread the user his or her cognitive load acros tasks rather than letting them remember a lot, let them think a lot.
+I just want to give them one primary step at a time.
+You can do that with progressive disclosure.
+Not showing everything at once, but dividing disclosing information in a progressive manner.
+Chopping up big tasks in smaller tasks.
+So it's easier for the user to consume.
+The problem at first was that the chunks I chopped, weren't chopped entirely correct.
+I kinda automatically chopped up the customization